spang-lab/FastqPuri/README_trimFilter.md

  *  - matching bases: `score += log_10(4)`
  *  - unmatching bases: `score -= Q/10`, where Q is the quality score.

+For example, a perfect match of 12 bases will result in a score of 7.22, and 24 perfectly matching bases will score 14.44.
+Two mismatches with quality scores of 30 will reduce the score by 0.6, such that we recommend scores ranging from 5 (very sensitive) to 15 (rather strict).

 #### Impurities/biological contaminations